Read the information below about using relative pronouns. Then, when you are ready, try these relative pronoun practice exercises.

 She gave me some flowers.
 The flowers died the next day.

-She gave me some flowers which died the next day.
+She gave me some flowers that died the next day.

 Other useful words for making relative clauses